killthebuddh4/gadfly-go/README.md

 And that's it for the conventional syntax (e.g. the syntax not relating to metaprogramming, program synthesis, orchestration, etc.)!
 The next section describes the languages keywords and their semantics.
-After you've read that you'll be able to write a useful program in `gadfly`.
+After you've read that you'll be able to write a useful program in `Gadfly`.

 # Semantics

-In this section we take a look at `gadfly`'s keywords and their semantics.
+In this section we take a look at `Gadfly`'s keywords and their semantics.
 For more detailed, runnable examples, see the [examples.core.fly](examples.core.fly) script.
 The full set of planned keywords is not yet implemented. _Keywords will be implemented as needed for the larger goals of the project_.